Most people know that plants are good for you, but they don’t think to add plants to their bedroom.

-Even if they don’t help with sleep, they can help clean the air.
+And even if they don’t help you sleep, they can help improve your indoor air quality.
 NASA did a study and found that houseplants can remove VOCs (volatile organic compounds), such as formaldehyde, benzene, and trichloroethylene, from the air.

-Snake plants are relatively easy to care for.
+Snake plants, also called mother-in-law’s tongue, are relatively easy to care for.
 They can tolerate many lighting conditions, though they do best in bright, indirect light.

-This plant is considered toxic to dogs and cats.
+This plant is considered toxic to cats, dogs, and humans.

 English Ivy is a vining plant, so it would look great as a hanging basket.

-It is also considered toxic to dogs and cats.
+It is also considered toxic to cats, dogs, and humans.

-It is considered toxic to cats and dogs.
+It is considered toxic to cats, dogs, and humans.

-This plant removes formaldehyde from the air and is considered non-toxic to cats and dogs.
+This plant removes formaldehyde from the air and makes a great addition to any room.

 It needs direct sunlight to grow during the summer.
 It can have a little less light in the winter, but still likes a lot of light.

-It is considered non-toxic for cats and dogs.
+It is considered non-toxic for cats, dogs, and humans.

-Pothos can clean benzene and formaldehyde from the air.
-It is also considered toxic to cats and dogs.
+Pothos can clean benzene and formaldehyde from the air making it a great addition to the bedroom.

-This is another easy to grow plant.
+This is another easy-to-grow plant.
 They like indirect light and high humidity.
-Misting their leaves helps keep them humid enough.
+Misting their leaves helps to keep them humid enough.

 They are also good at cleaning the air.
 They can remove benzene, formaldehyde, and trichloroethylene from the air.

-Peace Lilies are considered toxic to cats and dogs.
+Peace Lilies are considered toxic to cats, dogs, and humans.